See AHA's Program of Studies for detailed information about academics and course offerings.

 Juniors and seniors may be assigned to a study hall, instead of the Commons, during their unscheduled time if they abuse the privilege of unscheduled time.
 Juniors who are free all of period five will be scheduled into a study hall.

-Guided study halls are for the purpose of intense academic preparation.
+RTI study halls are for the purpose of intense academic preparation.
 There generally are three to five students per section.
 Guidance counselors place students in guided study halls.

 Access to student records is prohibited to a third party without written authorization.
 The Academy of Holy Angels will release records at the written request of a student’s parent/guardian.
 AHA will document such requests as to the recipient of the information, information requested, and date.
 Student data may include: attendance, immunization, academic records, standardized test data, and necessary Minnesota State High School League good-standing status for athletic/activities participation.